Gamehelptoc

 Automatic actions performed when it should be their turn:

-- If that player would choose a card to be exchange, it is once again picked randomly by the system.
+- If that player would choose a card to be exchanged, it is once again picked randomly by the system.

 - If that player has left having started a move of decomposing 7, that move stops immediately and it is now the next player turn.